Azure-Samples/iot-edge-python-raspberrypi-connect-transparent-gateway/README.md

 New-CACertsEdgeDevice myGateway
 ```

-Go to Azure portal Azure IoT Hub and navigate to Certificates.
-Add a new certificate, providing the root CA file when prompted (RootCA.pem  for powershell, ./certs/azure-iot-test-only.root.ca.cert.pem in Bash)
+Go to Azure portal Azure IoT Hub and navigate to Certificates, add a new certificate, providing the root CA file when prompted (RootCA.pem  for powershell, ./certs/azure-iot-test-only.root.ca.cert.pem in Bash)

 For the IoT Edge device, you could create the deployment and setup Edge for it with [Azure IoT Edge](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-edge) extension: